facebookresearch/llm-speedrunner/README.md

 ### Setup API keys

 Copy `config/secrets/default.template.yaml` to `config/secrets/default.yaml` and add API keys to it.
-Note that `config/secrets/` is added to `.gitigore` (with the exception of `config/secrets/default.template.yaml`) to avoid accidentally pushing the keys to github.
+Note that `config/secrets/` is added to `.gitignore` (with the exception of `config/secrets/default.template.yaml`) to avoid accidentally pushing the keys to github.

 ## Run examples